JoeyHendricks/python-benchmark-harness/README.md

 - make automated decisions about the performance of your code.

 By removing as many obstacles between you and performance testing your code.
-The QuickPotato hopes to enable you to get fast feedback about the speed of your code.
+QuickPotato hopes to enable you to get fast feedback about the speed of your code.
 Giving you the space to focus on delivering awesome code which is lighting fast!

 ## How it works